generateGeorgina/TS-node.js-Express/README.md

 9. rename the file from `index.js` in the src directory to `index.ts`

-10. Add TypeScript sertver logic in place of original index.js code
+10. Add TypeScript server logic in place of original index.js code

-11. Running step for produces a "cannot find module" error `node src/index.js`
+11. Running step 4 produces a "cannot find module" error `node src/index.js`

 12. add the utility library nodemon to auto-restart server when saved changes are detected and install ts-node to implement a TypeScript implementation environment for Node (as node.js does not supported by default)